CFOs Reveal Second-Quarter Hiring Plans

-Robert Half Financial Hiring Index: Staffing Levels at Most Firms to Remain Unchanged; Business Confidence High
+Robert Half Financial Hiring Index: Executive Confidence Remains High

-The Robert Half Financial Hiring Index is based on telephone interviews with more than 1,400 CFOs across the United States.
-It was conducted by an independent research firm and developed by Robert Half, the world’s first and largest staffing services firm specializing in accounting and finance.
+The Robert Half Financial Hiring Index, part of the company's quarterly Professional Employment Report, is based on telephone interviews with more than 1,400 CFOs across the United States.
+It was conducted by an independent research firm and developed by Robert Half, the world's first and largest staffing services firm specializing in accounting and finance.
 Robert Half has been tracking financial hiring activity in the United States since 1992.

-The Pacific(1) states are expected to see the most active hiring in the second quarter.
-Twelve percent of CFOs plan to add full-time accounting and finance professionals and 5 percent foresee cutbacks, a net 7 percent increase.
+The East South Central and Mountain states are projected to see the most active hiring in the second quarter.
+A net 5 percent of executives interviewed in each of these regions said they are planning to hire full-time accounting and finance employees.

 About the Robert Half Financial Hiring Index